Ranked! Arsene Wenger’s 10 most defining moments at Arsenal

 10. A very good Friday: Arsenal 4-2 Liverpool, Apr 2004

-The mood was tense ahead of Arsenal’s Good Friday meeting with Liverpool in 2004.
-The Gunners had endured torrid week, exiting the FA Cup at the hands of Manchester United and the Champions League after defeat by Chelsea.
-Still unbeaten in the league, Arsenal simply had to beat Liverpool to keep their campaign on course.
+To say that the mood before Arsenal's 2004 Good Friday clash with Liverpool was tense would be an understatement.
+In a week which had seen the Gunners knocked out of both the Champions League (by Chelsea) and FA Cup (by Manchester United), Arsenal simply had to beat Liverpool to keep their season on course.

-Despite trailing 2-1 at half-time to goals from Sami Hyypia and Michael Owen, the sublime Thierry Henry fired the hosts to a rousing second-half comeback, with his sensational slaloming second goal the highlight of a 4-2 triumph.
+Despite trailing 2-1 at half-time to Sami Hyypia and Owen goals, an inspired Thierry Henry fired Arsenal to a rousing second-half comeback.
+The Frenchman's sensational slaloming second goal steered his team to a 4-2 win and kept Arsenal 'Invincible' – in the league at least.
+Henry later described it as his most important Arsenal goal.
+Wenger didn’t disagree.

 9. Demolition derby: Arsenal 3-1 Spurs, Nov 1996

-Two months after being appointed Arsenal boss in September 1996, the scholarly Wenger prepared for his first north London derby.
-Having already changed the players' diets, stretching habits and warm-ups, his team faced Tottenham in an almost biblical downpour at Highbury.
+Two months after being appointed Arsenal manager in September 1996, the scholarly Arsene Wenger prepared for his first north London derby.
+Having already set about changing the players' diets, stretching habits and warm-ups, his team faced Tottenham in an almost biblical downpour at Highbury.

-With the scores level after 85 minutes (George Graham would surely have instructed his team to secure the draw), the Gunners continued to swarm forward.
-Tony Adams volleyed Arsenal into the lead, before Dennis Bergkamp delivered the perfect injury-time coup de grace, curling in a superb effort to make it 3-1.
+With the teams tied at 1-1 after 85 minutes (George Graham would surely have instructed his team to secure the point), the Gunners continued to swarm forwards and skipper Tony Adams volleyed Arsenal into the lead, before Dennis Bergkamp delivered the perfect injury-time coup de grace, curling in a sublime effort to make it 3-1.
+With passion and panache, Arsenal had finished off the old enemy.
+“We beat the Scum 3-1,” shouted Gunners fans.
+Now, Wenger really had arrived.

 8. The cup that cheers: Arsenal 3-2 Hull, May 2014

+Since lifting the trophy in 2005, Mercury had orbited the sun 32 times, the iPhone was barely a speck on the horizon, and the number of 'How long since Arsenal last won a trophy?' websites had reached bandwidth-breaking point.

-In typical fashion, Arsenal made heavy weather of the final and went 2-0 down in the opening eight minutes.
-Santi Cazorla halved the deficit nine minutes later and Laurent Koscielny drew the Gunners level on 71 minutes, paving the way for Aaron Ramsey to score a late winner and send relieved Arsenal fans into raptures.
+Typically, Arsenal made heavy weather of the final and went 2-0 down in the opening eight minutes.
+Santi Cazorla halved the deficit nine minutes later and Koscielny drew the Gunners level on 71 minutes, paving the way for Aaron Ramsey to prod home a late winner and send relieved Arsenal fans into ecstasy.

+Wenger later admitted that he believed he might have been dismissed had his team failed to win.

 7. Down and out: Arsenal 1-2 Liverpool, May 2001